MySQL Interview Questions for Developers

 -

-and Primary Keys:- The
+AUTO_INCREMENTand Primary Keys:- The

-feature is typically used for columns that are defined as primary keys.
-The value generated byAUTO_INCREMENT
+AUTO_INCREMENTfeature is typically used for columns that are defined as primary keys.
+The value generated byAUTO_INCREMENTensures that the primary key column has unique values for each row.

 - The